The Roles of the Mentor in Intercultural and Sporting Contexts

 Avoiding Power Imbalances

 Mentoring thrives on equality and collaboration.
 The mentor stands beside — not above — the mentee.
+You should not be:

 - Speaking for the mentee